Construction Bonds for Contractors: A Complete Guide

 Here are the main types of construction surety bonds:

-The cost will vary based on the type of construction bond, the amount of coverage, your credit history, experience on similar jobs, your financial history.
+The cost will vary based on the type of bond, the amount of coverage, your credit history, experience on similar jobs, and financial history.
 Generally, surety bonds can cost anywhere from 1% to 3% of the total bond amount.
-For example, if you require a $50,000 bond policy, you could pay anywhere from $500 – $1,500.
+For example, if you need a $50,000 policy, you could pay anywhere from $500 – $1,500.

 Frequently Asked Questions